pretix/pretix/doc/api/resources/orders.rst

    The ``invoice_address.state`` and ``url`` attributes have been added.
 When creating orders through the API, vouchers are now supported and many fields are now optional.

+.. versionchanged:: 3.5

+   The ``order.fees.canceled`` attribute has been added.

 .. _order-position-resource: